csiz/csiz.github.io/_posts/2019-06-11-mechahand-assemble.md

 Every finger iteration got smaller and smaller until I reached the size of the cheap potentiometers I bought.
 Turns out it's really hard to search for potentiometers with a hole in them.
 Especially if you want them to be extra cheap.
 After I built the hand I found some that are tinier, maybe
-I'll redesign after the electronics.
+I'll redesign it after the electronics.

 <img src="/assets/images/mechahand-thumbs.png" width="480" alt="Palm design with opposable thumbs."/>